 Salesforce is a CRM platform with a plethora of features and functionalities.
 It has platform-specific point-and-click features, Apex as a programming language, Lightning Components, integration functionalities, and security features.

-We have divided the 30 questions accordingly to help you prepare for your Salesforce Developer interview.
+We have divided the 30 questions to help you prepare for your Salesforce Developer interview.
 Let’s start with platform knowledge.

 Governor limits are constraints imposed by Salesforce to prevent resource abuse within a multi-tenant environment.
 They limit various aspects, such as the number of SOQL queries, DML operations, and callouts in a single transaction.